MetaMask/Nextjs-Starter/README.md

 You are presented with a Next.js application that has a basic layout and a Context Provider.
 Your goal is to learn how to use the Metamask API to make this an application that users can interact with.

+Few notes about the initial setup ans constraints:

+- You do not need any additional dependencies.
+- The context provider is already setup so that any react code under [components](./components/) and [pages](./pages/) can access the context using a hook.
+- The context uses a reducer to manage state, so you can dispatch actions to update the state.
+Feel free to edit and add to the reducer as needed.
+- Next.js runs in multiple environments, you will have to remember that Metamask is only available in the browser, so you will need to check for that before using it.

+Have fun!

 ### 1 Basics: connecting the user

+This is the time to get familiar with how to work with a Next.js application and Metamask.

 - Verify if the user has Metamask installed or not.
-If not, link to the Metamask website.
+If not, link to the Metamask website. (hint: use the `window.ethereum` object)
-- If the user has Metamask installed, offer the user to connect their wallet
+- If the user has Metamask installed, offer the user to connect their wallet and save this information in the context. (hint: use the `window.ethereum.request` method)

 ### 2. Novice: use the Metamask API to get information about the user